kyleblee/daily_recipes_gem/NOTES.md

   - Create a video demo (with narration!) describing how a user would interact with your working gem.
   - Write a blog post about the project and process, using the notes you took throughout development.
 Remember to include screenshots of your code for each part you are talking about.
 Also, incorporate gifs and other things to keep it interesting.

+## INITIAL PLANNING
+    - What is the gem: A CLI application that scrapes the latest recipes on the homepages of allrecipes.com, recipe.com, and seriouseats.com, and presents them to the user so they can choose a recipe and get more information.
+    - USER FLOW
+      - User types in "daily-recipes"
+      - A #greeting appears followed by the prompt "Would you like to see the recipes of the day?" ("yes" / "exit")
+      - "yes" brings up 15 recipe titles (5 from each site) in a numbered list
+      - another prompt asks the user if they would like to see more information on any of the recipes (allowing the user to choose by typing the number associated with the recipe title)
+      - If they choose a recipe title, they are shown the following information on that recipe:
+        - the recipe title
+        - a description
+        - total prep / cook time
+      - Another prompt asks them if they would like to see the full recipe, return to the recipe list, or exit the program.
+        - if they choose to see the full recipe, the URL for that recipe is opened in the user's default browser
+        - if they choose to return to the list, the recipe list is shown again with the SAME recipes
+        - if they choose to exit the program, the program ends
+      - So I'll need a recipe object that contains the following attributes:
+        - a title
+        - a description
+        - a total cook/prep time
+        - a URL for the full recipe
+      - All recipes that are created should be added to a recipe class variable of @@all, so that I can use that collection to present the menu to the user using #each and also give more information if they choose to see more.

 ## A list of process and progress along the way to use on the blog post:
     - {Before you get started with all of the technical talk, do a little talking about the idea itself and how you came up with it ("saw a cookbook open in the kitchen").
 Talk about the problem it solves (having to look through site after site, and being overwhelmed with hundreds of recipes).}
     - First, used "bundle gem daily_recipes" to automatically generate the project files.
 Then, created a remote git repository and hook it up to my local repository after making my first commit.